 If you have any of these symptoms, see a doctor right away.

 Your doctor will check your eyes and ask about your medical history.
 They'll put drops in your eyes to open up your pupils.
 They’ll use a tool called an ophthalmoscope to check your retina for signs of blockage or bleeding.

 Your doctor may also order a test called a fluorescein angiography.
 You’ll get a harmless dye injected into your arm.
 When it travels through your bloodstream and reaches the retina, a special camera takes pictures of your eye.
-Your doctor will be able see any fluid leaks in your blood vessels.
+Your doctor will be able to see any fluid leaks in your blood vessels.

 There’s no cure for retinal vein occlusion.
 Your doctor can’t unblock the retinal veins.
 What they can do is treat any complications and protect your vision.
 They may recommend:

 Focal laser therapy.
 A laser burns and seals off blood vessels near the macula.
 This keeps them from leaking.
 The retina does not have pain nerves, so you should not feel much discomfort.